Guaranteed recovery of quantum processes from few measurements: Results

 \subsubsection{Numerical demonstration}

 Our variational reconstructions can be recast as standard convex optimization problems (see also Appendix~\ref{sec:SDPs}).
-These can be solved computationally efficiently and also practically using standard software such as CVX \cite{cvx,GraBoy08}.
+These can be solved computationally efficiently\footnote{with computation time scaling polynomially in the dimension} and also practically using standard software such as CVX \cite{cvx,GraBoy08}.
 For the reconstructions~\eqref{eq:CPTRec}, \eqref{eq:CTrNormRec}, and~\eqref{eq:CdNormRec} that have trace preservation as a constraint we have proven that a number of

 measurement settings is sufficient to recover quantum channels of Kraus rank $r$.
 We expect similar reconstruction properties for the unconstrained trace and diamond norm reconstructions~\eqref{eq:TrNormRec} and~\eqref{eq:dNormRec}, although our proofs do not directly carry over to that case.
 Indeed, low-rank matrices can often be recovered via trace norm minimization from a number of measurements with such an essentially optimal scaling \cite{RecFazPar10,Gro11,Liu11,KueRauTer15,KabKueRau15}.